LeaC0d3s/mt-exercise-4/README.md

 Before training a model, you need to install `joeynmt` within the virtual environment.
 Please refer to the exercise instructions for the details.

 Train a model:
+- First: adjust the train.sh in the way, that the `model_name` corresponds to the current joeyNMT Branch your on, e.g.: postnorm Branch = deen_transformer_postnorm

+Run the script:

     ./scripts/train.sh